This article is updated for 2022 Medicare costs.

 After your deductible is met, you typically pay 20 percent of the Medicare-approved amount for the service.
 You may also owe a copayment for certain outpatient services.

-Medicare Part B helps cover medically necessary services and supplies needed for the diagnosis or treatment of your health condition.
-This includes outpatient services received at a hospital, doctor’s office, clinic, or other health facility.
+Medicare Part B helps cover medically-necessary services and supplies needed for the diagnosis or treatment of your health condition.
+These include outpatient services received at a hospital, doctor’s office, clinic, or other health facility.
 Medicare Part B also helps cover many preventive services to thwart illnesses or detect them at an early stage.

 Medical services and supplies covered by Medicare Part B include (but may not be limited to):

 - Laboratory tests and X-rays

 - Preventive services, such as pap tests, flu shots, and screenings

 - Rehabilitative services, including physical therapy, occupational therapy, and speech-language pathology services